Alexander Pushkin — "There are two kinds of fools: one knows not what he does, and the other knows no…"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I am a great admirer of Napoleon, but I hate him as a tyrant."
+"I am a great admirer of friendship, and I believe it is a treasure."

 Unspecified, often attributed to his writings or conversations.